oferb/memory-game/app/README.md

 ## Attributions

-Logo is free for commercial use, from https://icon-icons.com/icon/thumbnails-gallery-photo-photos-image-icons/57262,
+Logo is free for commercial use, from https://icon-icons.com/icon/thumbnails-gallery-photo-photos-image-icons/57262

+Images are free for commercial use, from https://www.flaticon.com/free-sticker/apple_4796206